ebrahimHappy/yet_another_sudoku_solver_in_rust/README.md

 # Yet Another Sudoku Solver in Rust
-It is just a hubby project to learn rust.
+This is just a hobby project to learn rust.
+Don't expect it to be the fastest nor cleanest one, but it gets the job done.
+It solves a hard sudoku in a few milliseconds and it is just a few hundreds of lines.

 ## Build
 ```